What Is a CDP for Managers? A Practical Starter Pack

 The Honest Caveats

-A few things that marketing materials won't tell you.
+A few things marketing materials will not tell you.

-A CDP is roughly 30% technology and 70% everything else.
-The platform is the smallest part of the work.
-Before a single line of code runs, you need to use case design, data architecture, identity resolution rules, naming conventions, and event taxonomy.
-During implementation, you need alignment between marketing, IT, data, and business leadership on what "unified customer data" actually means for your company.
+A CDP is mostly about what surrounds the platform, not the platform itself.
+Before a single line of code runs, you need use case design, data architecture, identity resolution rules, naming conventions, and an event taxonomy.
+During implementation, you need alignment between marketing, IT, data, and business leadership on what “unified customer data” actually means for your company.
 After go-live, you need operating processes, data quality ownership, and people who know how to evolve the setup as the business changes.
-The CDP Institute's 2024 member survey confirms this.
-The biggest adoption obstacle isn't technical.
-It's organizational.
+The CDP Institute’s 2024 member survey points in the same direction: the biggest adoption obstacle is not technical.
+It is organizational.

 Implementation is not a project.
-It's an operating model.
-A CDP doesn't go live and run itself.
-Data quality degrades, new sources need to be integrated, use cases evolve, and people leave.
-If you're not budgeting for ongoing operations, you're buying an expensive database that will be outdated within a year.
+It is an operating model.
+A CDP does not go live and run itself.
+Data quality degrades.
+New sources need to be integrated.
+Use cases evolve.
+People leave.
+If you are not budgeting for ongoing operations, you are buying an expensive database that will be outdated within a year.
+This is exactly why CDP projects fail in month four, not month one, as we cover in a companion piece.

-"360-degree view of the customer" is a slogan.
-In practice, it is always "a good-enough view for the decisions we need to make now."
-Push for specific use cases, not for perfection.
+“360-degree view of the customer” is a slogan.
+In practice, it is always a good-enough view for the decisions you need to make now.
+Push for specific use cases, not perfection.

-"It will reduce IT dependency" is sometimes true.
-But often, only after you invest in getting the data architecture right.
-In the early phase, IT involvement actually increases.
+“It will reduce IT dependency” is sometimes true.
+But often only after you invest in getting the data architecture right.
+In the early phase, IT involvement usually increases.

 Real-time capability matters, but not always.
-If your use case is a daily email segment, you don't need sub-second data processing.
+If your use case is a daily email segment, you do not need sub-second data processing.
 If your use case is abandoned cart recovery within five minutes or real-time web personalization, you do.
 Know what you need before you buy.

 You probably need fewer features than you think.
 The CDP market is consolidating.
-Platforms are absorbing adjacent capabilities like analytics, orchestration, and AI.
-That's powerful but also dangerous.
-Start with 2–3 concrete use cases that solve real business problems.
+Platforms are absorbing adjacent capabilities such as analytics, orchestration, and AI.
+That gives you more options, and more ways to get it wrong.
+Start with two or three concrete use cases that solve real business problems.
 The organizations that try to boil the ocean on day one are the ones still arguing about data taxonomy twelve months later.

 The Manager’s Punchline

-If you want to start with use cases instead of features, that's exactly how we work.
+If you want to start with use cases instead of features, that is exactly how we work.
 No pitch deck, no feature demo.
 Just an honest conversation about where your data is, where it needs to be, and what it would take to get there.